wildwinter/Ink-Localiser/README.md

     Use short-form IDs which are just the hashcode instead of including the file/knot/stitch, if you don't care where they come from.

+- `--pot=<potFile>`

+    Path to a POT template file to export, relative to working dir. e.g. `--pot=locale/messages.pot`
+    Default is empty, so no POT file will be exported.
+    The POT file is always regenerated from scratch.

+- `--po-dir=<folder>`

+    Folder for per-language PO files, relative to working dir. e.g. `--po-dir=locale/`
+    Requires `--po-langs` to also be specified.
+    If a PO file already exists, it will be merged rather than overwritten, preserving any existing translations.
+Strings that no longer exist in the source will be marked as obsolete.

+- `--po-langs=<codes>`

+    Comma-separated target language codes for PO file generation. e.g. `--po-langs=fr,de,es,ja`
+    Requires `--po-dir` to also be specified.

+- `--po-source-lang=<code>`

+    Source language code, used in PO/POT file headers. e.g. `--po-source-lang=en`
+    Default is `en`.

 - `--help`